Absolventa/absolventa.github.io/_posts/2014-08-30-migrating-back-to-marshal-ed-cookie-serialization-in-rails-4-1.md

 author: Carsten Zimmermann
 googleplus: "https://plus.google.com/u/0/101728608052847168461"
 comments: true
-teaser: "Upgrading to Rails v4.1, it felt like a good idea to switch to the new default serialization format: JSON.
-Except, later it didn't.
+teaser: "Upgrading to Rails v4.1, it felt like a good idea to switch to the new default cookie serialization format: JSON.
+Except later it didn't.
 Rails offers a migration path from Marshal to JSON, but not vice versa.
 This article offers a (somewhat hacky) solution to rollback from JSON to Marshal."
 tags:
   - ruby
   - rails